September 25, 2025

 5. Evaluate Customer Reviews and Ratings

 Visit the Google Play Store or Apple App Store and search the app’s name.
-Look out for:
+Look out for reviews mentioning; Transparency, customer service, interest rates, contact harassment, fake names, double charges, defamation or threats, sudden account lockouts.

-6. Examine the Interest Rates and Loan Terms
+6. Examine the Interest Rates , Loan Terms.

 • Defined repayment periods (7–180 days)